rswgnu/hyperbole/README.md

 See the [MANIFEST](MANIFEST) file for summaries of Hyperbole distribution files.

-See [DEMO](DEMO) for a demonstration of standard Hyperbole button capabilities.
+See [FAST-DEMO](FAST-DEMO) for a demonstration of Hyperbole implicit button capabilities.
 This is the best way to initially interactively learn about Hyperbole after installing it.

 Various forms of the Hyperbole are below the "man/" subdirectory.